grant-olson/grant-olson.github.io/_drafts/magloop.md

 >
 > In short, feel free to improvise with any element of the plans
 > presented here, and particularly with the capacitor support which
 > I just threw together in a weekend.
+Even now I find myself wondering
+> if I could make a base out of a beer cooler that's big enough to
+> hold all the cables and supports.